 - Not enough families are eligible to receive assistance.

-- It doesn’t provide enough assistance to eligible families who are still paying up to ~40% of their income on child care.
+- It doesn’t provide enough assistance to eligible families, some of whom are paying more than 40% of their income to child care—even with assistance.

 - The rates it pays to child care providers on behalf of eligible families are based on what providers were charging in 2008 and 2009—not their current costs.